-Wallerian degeneration (WaD) is the process of antegrade degeneration of the axons and their accompanying myelin sheaths following proximal axonal or neuronal cell body lesions.
-It may result following neuronal loss due to cerebral infarction, trauma, necrosis, focal demyelination or haemorrhage.
+Wallerian degeneration is the process of antegrade degeneration of the axons and their accompanying myelin sheaths following proximal axonal or neuronal cell body lesions.
+It may result following neuronal loss due to cerebral infarction, trauma, necrosis, focal demyelination, or hemorrhage.

-In cases of cerebral infarction, WaD appears in the chronic phase (> 30 days).
+In cases of cerebral infarction, Wallerian degeneration appears in the chronic phase (>30 days).

 It is usually classified into four stages: